 Rights: UTS Adrift Project

-Nature of science focus: Online citizen science (OCS) projects can be used to develop any of the Nature of Science (NoS) substrands.
+Nature of science focus focus: Online citizen science (OCS) projects can be used to develop any of the Nature of Science (NoS) substrands.
 Identify aspects of NoS that your students need to get better at or understand more fully and then frame your unit to be very clear about these things when you do them.

-Science capability focus: Interpret representations
+Science capability focus: focus focus: Interpret representations

-Science focus: habitat, climate change, adaptation
+Science focus focus: habitat, climate change, adaptation

 Some suggested science concepts: